Beatrice Bradshaw Books

 Enter Euan Macleod.
 Scottish surf instructor.
 Shameless flirt.
 Certified player with a bed in the back of his camper van and a habit of keeping things casual.

 April wants her first one-night stand to be with him.
-Euan wants to make her coffee in the morning.
+To his surprise, Euan wants to make her coffee in the morning and that's a first.

-But when sparks fly and hearts get tangled, April must decide if she’s willing to trust love or run back to her old life.
+But when sparks fly and hearts get tangled, she must decide if she’s willing to trust love or run back to her old life.

 And Euan has to choose: keep his van, his freedom, and the carefree life he knows – or give it all up for the woman who’s turning his world upside down.

-Continue reading Love on the Scottish Spring Isle if you like:
+Is Love on the Scottish Spring Isle a standalone?

 What readers say: